swapnica15/ybh_sandbox/_pages/wedding-brochure-adds.md

 Master of Ceremonies on your day

-Dressing Service with your choosen decorations
+Dressing Service with your chosen decorations

 Table linen and napkins